Starting Loop: Build

 Checklist

-• Check that you have a compatible pump and CGM
+• Compatible pump and CGM

-• If your Looper is a child, consider how you are going to handle interactions with the school nurse and when/if/what you need to add to the 504 plan
+• Consider how you are going to handle interactions with the school nurse and when/if/what you need to add to the 504 plan

 There are now two different build methods – Mac Build and Browser Build.
 Your next steps depend upon which method you’re using.